Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

 Where a directory actually helps

 Once you know whether you are hunting for an RMT, a psychologist, or a psychotherapist, search tools stop feeling random.
-MindReach’s Canadian wellness directory lets you explore by city and category when you are ready to compare how people describe their work—not just their SEO keywords.
+MindReach’s US wellness directory lets you explore by city and category when you are ready to compare how people describe their work—not just their SEO keywords.

 If you are still deciding what kind of support fits, the Therapy Navigator walks through a structured set of prompts and suggests directions to explore—useful before you fall down a hundred-tab spiral.
 For stress-shaped symptoms that blur into sleep and burnout, the Stress & Burnout Checker complements (not replaces) clinical judgement.
 For a wider habits snapshot, Wellness DNA is another optional step.